beckoningstranger/rappelkiste/README.md

 ### Client Goals

-* As the manager of the Rappelkiste I want a way to attract new parents that may visit the site on a wide range of differently sized devices.
+* As the manager of the Rappelkiste I want a way to attract new parents that may visit the site on a wide range of differently sized devices so that I will have a steady flow of applications.

-* As the manager of the Rappelkiste I want the site to act as a calling card that gives my audience a good impression of the day care center and its team, to build confidence and trust with them.
+* As the manager of the Rappelkiste I want the site to act as a calling card that gives my audience a good impression of the day care center and its team, so that they build confidence and trust with the day care center and its team.

-* As a teacher I want to showcase projects that the teaching team has done with the children to further build confidence/trust in the team's work.
+* As a teacher I want to showcase projects that the teaching team has done with the children so that the audience can further build confidence/trust in the team's work.

-* As the manager I want to give people an easy way to get in touch, be it via telephone, email or a contact form.
+* As the manager I want to give people an easy way to get in touch, be it via telephone, email or a contact form so that the team can built a relation with them and their questions get answered.

 [Back to top](<#contents>)

 ### First Time Visitor Goals

-* As a parent who is looking for a day care center for my child, I want to build trust with a day care center where my child will potentially spend most of their day.
+* As a parent who is looking for a day care center for my child, I want to build trust with a day care center where my child will potentially spend most of their day so that I can send them there without having second thoughts.

-* As a parent who is looking for a day care center for my child, I want to learn what sets the Rappelkiste apart.
+* As a parent who is looking for a day care center for my child, I want to learn what sets the Rappelkiste apart so that I know my child can grow in a safe and stimulating place.

-* As a parent who is looking for a day care center for my child, I want to learn what the facilities look like and get a vibe of the atmosphere.
+* As a parent who is looking for a day care center for my child, I want to learn what the facilities look like and get a vibe of the atmosphere so that I can be sure they are taken care of and will be happy there.

-* As a parent who is looking for a day care center for my child, I want to learn about who will look after my child and what background they have.
+* As a parent who is looking for a day care center for my child, I want to learn about who will look after my child and what background they have so that I can trust they are in good hands.

-* As a parent who is looking for a day care center for my child I want to learn about special activities the teachers planned for the children.
+* As a parent who is looking for a day care center for my child I want to learn about special activities the teachers planned for the children so that my child will have fun and constantly learn new things.

-* As a parent who is looking for a day care center for my child, I want a quick way of figuring out how far the day care center is from my home.
+* As a parent who is looking for a day care center for my child, I want a quick way of figuring out how far the day care center is from my home so that I can estimate how much effort will go into getting them there.

 [Back to top](<#contents>)

 ### Returning Visitor Goals

-* As a parent whose kids already attend the day care center, I want to read and learn more about activities that my child talked about after coming home, but couldn't explain fully.
+* As a parent whose kids already attend the day care center, I want to read and learn more about activities that my child talked about after coming home, but couldn't explain fully, so that I know what my child is excited about and can take part in their life.

-* As somebody who wants to get in touch with the day care center I want an easy way of calling, writing an email or otherwise contacting somebody, be it to plan a personal visit as an interested parent, to phone in to coordinate with the teachers for parents whose child already attends, or as somebody looking for an internship, just as a few examples.
+* As somebody who wants to get in touch with the day care center I want an easy way of calling, writing an email or otherwise contacting somebody, be it to plan a personal visit as an interested parent, to phone in to coordinate with the teachers for parents whose child already attends, or as somebody looking for an internship, just as a few examples so that there is no hurdle to get in touch.

-* As a parent who has made an appointment for a personal visit, I want an easy way to navigate to the day care center.
+* As a parent who has made an appointment for a personal visit, I want an easy way to navigate to the day care center so that I can plan accordingly.

 [Back to top](<#contents>)